3urobeat/steam-comment-service-bot/README.md

 To start the bots, open a command prompt and type:
 `node start.js`

-The bots should start and you will see them online.
+Mode 1: The bots should start and you will see them online.
 You can add them as a friend and send them a message: `!help`
+Mode 2: The first bot should start and appear online.
+You can add him as a friend and send him a message: `!help`

+**Thanks** to [KNO7](https://steamcommunity.com/id/KN07Gaming/) for helping with testing the bot!